In Vitro Fertilization (IVF)

 Another example of statistics possibly influencing fertility treatment practice is when some clinics refuse to accept patients with low probability of success or only accepting woman over 40 if they agree to go straight to donor egg.
 A case could be made that this is just good medicine since older woman have low odds of success, but many women will accept the risk and cost of failure to try at least one round of IVF with their own eggs just to know that they tried.

 We strongly recommend listening to this Creating a Family show with leading infertility doctors: How to Interpret IVF Success Statistics.

 - Multiple births.
 The primary risk of IVF is multiple births, which are at at greater risk of miscarriage and premature birth.
 The risk of twins, triplets and more is controllable by limiting the number of embryos transferred.

 - Premature birth and low birth weight.
 Multiple births, even twins, are at a high risk of preterm labor and low birth weight, but there is some evidence that suggest that singleton births following IVF are at a slightly increased risk of prematurity and low birth weight.

 - Ovarian Hyperstimulation Syndrome.
 Use of the common injectable fertility drugs used in IVF, such as human chorionic gonadotropin (HCG), can cause ovarian hyperstimulation syndrome.
 Symptoms include abdominal pain from swollen ovaries, a distended abdomen, nausea, vomiting, and diarrhea.
 It is possible for ovarian hyperstimulation syndrome to be more severe, and any symptoms, even mild, should be reported immediately to your doctor.

 - Egg retrieval complications.
 While rare, some women have problems with the anesthesia used during egg retrieval.
 It is also possible, although not common, for the needle inserted through the vagina to retrieve the eggs to cause infection, bleeding, or damage to surrounding tissues or organs.

-Creating a Family has many resources on In Vitro Fertilization.
+Creating a Family has many additional resources on In Vitro Fertilization.
 Here are some particular resources that we think you might find helpful: